aditya-sekhar/LogisticRegression/README.md

 # Logistic Regression Implementation

-This repository contains implementations of Logistic Regression algorithms in Python, showcasing the core concepts of this crucial machine learning technique with a focus on binary classification tasks, such as email spam detection.
+This repository contains implementations of Logistic Regression algorithms in Python, showcasing the core concepts of this crucial machine learning technique with a focus on binary classification tasks, such as purchase decision.
 The implementations are divided into two primary classes:

-## Logistic Regression == ( Sigmoid Classification)
+## Logistic Regression =  Sigmoid Classification

 Logistic Regression is a powerful statistical method used for binary classification tasks.
 It extends the linear regression framework to model the probability that a given input belongs to a particular category.